gitchrisqueen/panthera/README.md

 To run this project locally, you'll need to have the following installed:

-- Node.js (v14 or higher)
+- Node.js and npm
 - Python (v3.8 or higher)
-- PostgreSQL or MongoDB
+- Docker
 - Git

 ### Installation